calizarr/PhenoPiSight/Overall_Guide.md

 ### Raspberry Pi Setup ###
   * [Raspberry PI Quick Start Guide][]
-  * To first configure the Raspberry Pi which will be used to make the image to clone onto all the other Raspberry PIs follow this documentation: [Raspberry Pi Installing Operating Systems][]
+  * First configure the Raspberry Pi which will be used to make the image to clone onto all the other Raspberry PIs.
+  * **Follow this documentation:** [Raspberry Pi Installing Operating Systems][]
   * [Debian jessie][] is the recommmended raspbian distribution.
-  * To avoid problems in the future, make sure that your SD card used for cloning is the smallest SD card you have.
-Even if they claim to be of the same size -- 8 GBs is not the same across all SD cards.
+  * ***To avoid problems in the future, make sure that your SD card used for cloning is the smallest SD card you have.
+Even if they claim to be of the same size -- 8 GBs is not the same across all SD cards.***
       * Linux Terminal: Open a terminal, type or copy/paste `df -h`, and look at the  `/dev/root` Filesystem and its `Size` parameter.
       * Windows: Go into Windows Explorer, Right click the SD card and check the capacity.
   * Follow all the prompts after installing Raspbian/Debian Jessie onto the Original Raspberry Pi, then continue onward.